Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 In a CSA Research study of 8,709 consumers across 29 countries, 76% said they prefer buying products with information in their own language, and 40% said they would never buy from a site in another language (CSA Research, 2020).

 What it does.
 Zipchat AI is an agentic AI sales and support agent built for Shopify.
-It is trained on your catalog, policies, and FAQs on install, then answers shopper questions, recommends products, recovers hesitating carts, generates unique Shopify discount codes on demand, and tracks orders, all across website chat, WhatsApp, Instagram DMs, Messenger, and email.
+It trains on your catalog, policies, and FAQs on install, then answers shopper questions, recommends products, recovers hesitating carts, generates unique Shopify discount codes on demand, and tracks orders, all across website chat, WhatsApp, Instagram DMs, Messenger, and email.

 Best fit.
 Any fashion brand with live international traffic and a high volume of pre-purchase questions on fabric, fit, or shipping.